viastolfi/plok/README.md

 # Installation

-At the moment you can only use it by cloning the repo
+You can only use it by cloning the repo

 `https://github.com/viastolfi/plok.git`